 A Circular-flow diagram model is an economic visual model of macroeconomics that represents the movement of goods, services, and money within the various sectors of the economy.
 The model is named so because goods, services, and money move in a circular and never-ending circle.
 Manufacturers produce goods or service providers render their services to society and households.
 They get money in return for it which they again use for providing more goods and services.
 They also make payments to their workers in the form of wages and salaries.
-The workers in turn buy various goods and services for which they pay money.
+The workers, in turn, buy various goods and services for which they pay money.
 This money again reaches the manufacturers and service providers.
 Therefore, the flow of all three components is circular in nature.
 It does not stop, though the frequency and volume may go up and down as per the situation of the economy.

 Labor, as a part of the resource market, works endlessly to help in the production of multiple goods and services.
 Households purchase these goods and services through the product market.
-Producers endlessly make use of the resource market and the product market to generate money for their activities, pay the labor to produce more, and again generate money by selling those goods and services.
+Producers endlessly use the resource market and the product market to generate money for their activities, pay the labor to produce more, and again generate money by selling those goods and services.